tt6746690/cv_project/meetings/README.md

 + todo
     + do zncc on optimized code first
+        + do zncc reconstruction on
+            + spatial sinusoids
+            + optimized pattern on `alphabet` scene
         + take a look at ratio images with zncc code
     + compare ratio and intensity images for disparity estimation
         + look at fourier transform of intensity/ratio